wkumari/draft-vandergaast-edns-client-subnet/README.md

-   With multiple queries for the same name in flight, the attacker has a higher chance of success in sending a matching response (with with the SCOPE NETMASK being 0 (meaning an empty prefix) to get it cached for many hosts).
+   With multiple queries for the same name in flight, the attacker has a higher chance of success in sending a matching response (with with the SCOPE PREFIX-LENGTH being 0 (meaning an empty prefix) to get it cached for many hosts).

    To counter this, every ECS option in a response packet MUST contain the FAMILY and SOURCE PREFIX-LENGTH fields from the corresponding